willkg/socorro-release/README.rst

 ``github_project``
    The project name on GitHub.

+``main_branch``
+   The name of the main branch to compare against and tag.

 ``bugzilla_product`` (optional)
    The product for this project in Bugzilla.
+You only need to set this if you're going to call ``make-bug``.

 ``bugzilla_component`` (optional)
    The component for this project in Bugzilla.
+You only need to set this if you're going to call ``make-bug``.

 Example ``setup.cfg`` for this project: